XiaoYangsCode/ranger_config/README.md

 - mkcd (mkdir + cd)
 - fzf_select
 - compress and extracter for zip
+- code for `move to trash` is not same on linux and mac (in rc.conf)

 6. Problem
 **comment scope.sh for freeze the wnd**